0xM1cx/Obsidian-Notes/Cybersecurity/DWA.md

 Like we stated before, there is a very low possibility for the total of all information like the user’s name, last name, username to be equal.
 This strengthens the possibility that the attack was not successful.

-### What is Local File Inclusion (LFI)?
+## What is Local File Inclusion?
 **Local File Inclusion (LFI)**, is the security vulnerability that occurs when a file is included without sanitizing the data obtained from a user.
-It differs from RFI because the file that is intended to be included is on the same web server that the web application is hosted on.
+It differs from the RFI becuase the file that is intended to be included is on the same web server that the web application is hosted on.

-Attackers can read sensitive files on the web server, they can see the files that contain passwords that would enable them to reach the server remotely.
+Attackers can read sensitive files on the web server, they can see the files that contain passwords that would enabel them to reach the server remotely.

-### What is Remote File Inclusion
+## What is Remote File Inclusion (RFI)?
-Remote File
+**Remote File Inclusion (RFI)**, is the security vulnerability that occurs when a file is included without sanitizing the data obtained from a user.
+It differs from LFI in that the file that is intended to be included is hosted on a different server.

+The attackers host malicious codes on their prepared server and they invite the victim website over the remote server and try to get it to execute.

+### How LFI & RFI Works?
+Just like most web application based vulnerabilities, LFI and RFI also have vulnerabilities caused by not sanitizing data received from a user.

+SQL Injection vulnerabilities occur when data received from a user is entered in SQL queries; Command Injection vulnerabilities happen when data received from a user is executed directly in the system shell; IDOR vulnerabilities occur when data received from a user is used to directly access objects.
+RFI and LFI vulnerabilities are caused by the use of data received from a user directly in the system or to include a file on a remote server.

+Why would data received from a user be used to include a file?
+Web applications have become highly complicated and unfortunately each feature that is developed is used for malicious purposes.
+The language option found in web applications is used in order to include files based on data received from a user.